karmaniverous/smoz/.stan/system/stan.todo.md

   - Matches responseSchema { items: z.array(userSchema), pageKeyMap?: string }

 - Docs: export HttpPropKeys for Typedoc
   - Exported type from src/types/DeepOverride.ts to remove warning and surface in API docs

+- Docs pass (general alignment):
+  - `docs-src/templates.md`: Removed reference to obsolete `templates/project` directory and clarified that the `default` template is self-contained.
+  - `docs-src/middleware.md`: Restructured the default middleware list to accurately reflect the `before`, `after`, and `onError` execution phases, improving clarity and correctness.